-12:30 Lunch

-13:30 Continue ToR subgroup sessions

-16:00 Continue ToR subgroup sessions

-17:00-18:00 Plenary update and wrap-up discussions
+12:30 Lunch (at University campus)13:30 Continue ToR subgroup sessions15:30 Health Break16:00 Continue ToR subgroup sessions17:00-18:00 Plenary update and wrap-up discussions

-Wednesday 13 April
+Wednesday 23 April

-09:00 Plenary overview of work status and start of ToR d: Emerging issues of socio- economic aspects of aquaculture
+09:00 Plenary overview of work status and start of ToR e: Identify new emerging issues of socio-economic aspects of aquaculture.

-11:00 Reconvene ToR subgroup sessions
+10:30 Health Break

+11:00 Discussion of potential joint publication and possible outlet journal

-12:30 Lunch
+12:30 Lunch (at University campus)

 13:30 ToR subgroup sessions

+15:00 Health Break

 15:30 - 17:00 Reconvene ToR subgroup sessions and prepare first drafts

 17:00 - 18:00 Plenary discussion and drafting of recommendations

-19:00 Dinner at the Schnoor - restaurant "Kaiser Friedrich" (directions attached)
+19:00 Joint Dinner

-Thursday 14 April
+Thursday 24 April

 09:00 Plenary discussion on first drafts

+10:30 Health Break

 11:00 ToR subgroup sessions to revise text

-12:30 Lunch
+12:30 Lunch (at University campus)

+13:30 Second round of discussions/revisions for joint publication

-13:30 ToR subgroup sessions to revise text
+14:00 ToR subgroup sessions to revise text 15:00 Health Break

 15:30 -17:00 Plenary Session:

-- Review and adoption of the scientific text of the report - Discussion and drafting of recommendations - Prepare Executive Summary - Discussion on possible new Terms of Reference - Discussion on Theme Sessions for Annual Science Conference in Bergen 2012 - Location and time of next meeting
+- Review and adoption of the scientific text of the report

+- Discussion and drafting of recommendations

+- Prepare Executive Summary

+- Discussion on possible new Terms of Reference

+- Location and time of next meeting

-17:30 -18:00 Meeting Adjournment
+17:30 -18:00 Meeting adjournment

-Annex 3: SGSA Terms of Reference for 2012
+Annex 3: Terms of references for the next meeting

-The Study Group on Socio-Economic Dimensions of Aquaculture (SGSA), chaired by Gesche Krause, Germany, will meet in Stockholm, Sweden, 17-19 April 2012 to:
+The Study Group on Socio-Economic Dimensions of Aquaculture (SGSA), chaired by Gesche Krause, Germany, will meet in Tromsø (Norway) between 20-25 April 2015 to:

-- a) Develop, identify and evaluate methods on how to assess the direct and indirect socio-economic consequences of aquaculture operations and how they relate to an assessment framework. - b) Review the role of local stakeholder inclusion and local ownership in the aquaculture production chain. - c) Address how the socio-economic framing conditions in different countries/regions affect trends in the intensity, methodology, acceptance, structure and type of aquaculture. - d) Identify new emerging issues of socio-economic aspects of aquaculture.
+- a) Identify individual and crosscutting, integrative methods to support the evaluation of the direct and indirect socio-economic consequences of aquaculture operations and how they relate to the assessment framework. - b) Examine how stakeholder inclusion and local ownership influences aquaculture. - c) Identify how social, economic, governance and environmental framing conditions influence aquaculture development. - d) Identify new emerging issues of socio-economic aspects of aquaculture.

-SGSA will report by 31 of May 2012 (via SSGHIE) for the attention of the SCICOM.
+SGSA will report by 31 of May 2015 starting with these multi-annual ToRs (via SSGHIE) for the attention of the SCICOM.